Naval Base Borneo: British Borneo

 British Borneo bases lost in the war and occupied by Japan included: Port of Sandakan, Port of Muara and Temburon.
 The British Pacific Fleet's East Indies Fleet also porting in nearby Singapore Naval Base.
 The British South Pacific Fleet joined the 1942 ABDACOM and many of the British ships were lost in the war.
-Some ships retreated to British bases in the Indian Ocean and other free British Western Pacific Territories.
+Some ships retreated to British bases in the Indian Ocean, initially to Trincomalee, Ceylon, and then to Addu Atoll in the Maldives.

 POWs

 As in other theaters of war Japan's treatment of POWs and civilians was very poor.
 Many were exhausted from hunger and disease.
 Many deaths were caused by the diversion of food, such as rice, to Japanese troops from the Dutch East Indies population.
 Between 4 and 10 million Indonesians from the Dutch East Indies were turned into Japan's forced labourers, called romusha.
 Four million died in the Dutch East Indies as a result of famine and forced labour.International Red Cross packages were not distributed to POWs.
 In the Dutch East Indies there were both massacres and executions of POWs: